wigging/javascripts/README.md

 # ☕️ JavaScripts

-JavaScript has taken over the web.
-Many web applications and server side programs are built with JavaScript.
+JavaScript has taken over the web where many of the applications and server side programs are built with JavaScript.
 This repository and associated website provide concise examples of JavaScript programming.
-The website is available at https://gavinw.me/javascripts.
+The website is available at https://wigging.me/javascripts.

 ## Examples